-Homemade Strawberry Pie Filling is easy to make using frozen strawberries!
+Homemade Strawberry Pie Filling is easy to make using frozen strawberries.
 This allows you to enjoy the fresh flavors of summer all year round!
-Frozen berries and a few simple ingredients are all that you need to make this delicious dessert that can be enjoyed as a simple strawberry pie or as a topping on ice cream and cheesecakes!
+Frozen berries and a few simple ingredients are all that you need to make this delicious dessert, which can be enjoyed as a simple strawberry pie or as a topping on ice cream and cheesecakes!

 Why You Will Love This Recipe